Become a Certified Texas Educator

 1. Admittance to McMurry University as a Transfer Student.

 Apply to McMurry University as a transfer student.
-On the application, check “No” on the first question that states: “Have you attended McMurry University as a full-time, degree-seeking student previously?”
+On the application, check “No” on the first question: “Have you previously attended McMurry University as a full-time, degree-seeking student?”

 2. Speak with FasTrack Director.